ChanoChoca/SpringBootTesting/README.md

 ## Environment Variables

-Remember run the .sql en MySQL to test the code.
+Remember run the .sql in MySQL to test the code.

 ## Run Application